trofima/clean-architecture-playground/presentation.md

 any convenient interface of your choise.
 Current view needs to be updated upon state changes, so it's reasonable to implement its state container as some variant of Observer pattern.

+**What is the main difference of Clean Architecure for Clien Side - Presentation is an entity** On servers implementing CA they usually have some entity data structure, that is converted to presentation, wrapped into the response model and sent by network and forget about it.
+On client we actually render the presentation and often need to know its current state.
+So it's an entity for us!
+We still have the same data entity, obtained from server, but we also have the data we actually presented.
+Those are two separate entities and should be treated as such.

 **What about tests? - You should start with them** Entities, Use Cases, Controllers and Presenters should be easy to test without need to render anything or use any testkits.
 You should be able to substitute all dependencies with spies (mocks).
 If you can't - you are doing something wrong.